-US military wounded in Afghanistan
+7 US troops wounded in Afghanistan attack

 Story highlights

-- No US troops were killed, NATO-led mission says
+- No US troops were killed, the NATO-led mission says

+- The attack comes on the heels of another one targeting US troops

-(CNN)Several US military personnel were wounded and evacuated in a violent "incident" Saturday at Camp Shaheen in northern Afghanistan, the NATO-led Resolute Support Mission said.
+(CNN)Seven US military service members were wounded Saturday in an insider attack at Camp Shaheen in northern Afghanistan, the NATO-led Resolute Support Mission said.

-No US military troops were killed, the mission said in a statement.
-The number of injured was not reported.
+The wounded troops have been evacuated for treatment, the mission said in a statement.
+No US troops were killed.

-A coalition official told CNN that some US military personnel were wounded and evacuated after what appears to be an insider or "green-on-blue" attack by an Afghan soldier.
-The coalition source also said no members of the US military were killed.
+The attack appears to have been a "green-on-blue" act by an Afghan soldier, a coalition official told CNN.

-Four foreign soldiers were injured when the Afghan soldier opened fire on foreign troops in Mazar-i Sharif, an Afghan military spokesman told CNN.
-The nationality of the injured soldiers was not immediately known.
+Initially, an Afghan military spokesman said four foreign soldiers were wounded when an Afghan soldier opened fire on foreign troops in Mazar-e Sharif.
+That spokesman did not identify the nationality of the injured soldiers.

 The NATO-led mission said it has opened an investigation.